gera2ld/garfield/README.md

   * predicate (optional)

     Function called with two parameters: `payload` and `method`.
     If returned value is falsy, the command will not be executed.
+    If returned value is an object, `command`, `cwd`, `env`, `timeout` can be overridden with its properties.

   * allowConcurrency (optional)